Merge Photos with Graphics

 7. Color the effect

-Next we can add color to the effect by turning each leaf layer a shade of green.
-First highlight the top face layer, then click the Create adjustment layer icon in the Layers panel.
-Set Hue +61, then hold Alt and click the line between the Hue/Saturation layer and the face layer below to clip the layer to the face.
+Next, we can add color to the effect by turning each leaf layer a shade of green.
+First, highlight the top face layer, click the Create adjustment layer icon in the Layers panel.
+Set Hue +61, then hold Alt and click the line between the Hue/Saturation layer and the face layer below to clip the Layer to the face.
 Hold down Alt and drag the Hue/Saturation layer above the next face layer to make a copy, then clip it again.
 Double click the layer thumbnail to change the Hue setting slightly for some subtle variation to the colors.

 8. Drop in the background

 Now, you have your photos merged with graphics.
-Well, don’t just read, practice too.
-I know you may have better ideas to demonstrate such effect.
-Please write your comments below, I will appreciate new ideas from the readers.
+Well, don’t just read; practice too.
+I know you may have better ideas to demonstrate such an effect.
+Please write your comments below; I would appreciate new ideas from the readers.